its-ansh-jha/bolt.newer/replit.md

 **API Endpoints**:
 - `POST /template`: Accepts user prompt, queries AI for template type, returns appropriate base prompts and UI scaffolding.
-- `POST /chat`: Streaming endpoint that uses Server-Sent Events (SSE) to stream AI responses in real-time for better UX.

 **Constraints handling**: The system prompt includes detailed WebContainer limitations (no pip, no native binaries, no git, limited shell support) to guide the AI in generating compatible code.